cukamart/CustomerSync-EIB/README.md

 ### Code changes include following:
 - Separate business layer from data layer
 - Synchronize an additional field 'bonusPointsBalance'
-- Update existing tests to verify bonusPointsBalance is updating correctly
+- Update the existing tests to verify that bonusPointsBalance is updating correctly
 - Introduced interfaces for potential future extensibility
 - Structured the application by breaking it into packages
 - Removed unreachable code